faithworkcamps/faithworkcamps.github.io/README.md

 sudo reboot
 ```
 2. `git clone` this repo and navigate to it
-3. Generate a new [https://github.com/settings/tokens/new][personal access token].
+3. Generate a new [personal access token](https://github.com/settings/tokens/new).
 Select only the scope repo/public_repo.
 Copy the generated key.
 4. In your repo folder create a new file called .env (`nano .env`) with the following content: JEKYLL_GITHUB_TOKEN=KEY_COPIED_IN_STEP_3
 5. `docker-compose up`
 6. To test: `http://SERVER_IPADDRESS:4000`